narwhalhorned/coinbase-data-pipeline/README.md

 ## Usage

 ### Triggering the DAG:
-- The DAG is scheduled to run daily at midnight UTC as long as it is kept running.
+- The DAG is scheduled to run daily at midnight UTC.

 ### Monitoring:
 - Check the status of the DAG and its tasks via the Airflow web interface.